Contact lenses can have different replacement schedules such as daily disposable, two-week disposable or monthly

 When you are ready to buy more contacts, you can easily order more lenses from us.
-You can order through our website, our mobile app or you can call us on the phone.
-Whatever method you use, we will make the process quick and easy for you.
+You can order through our website, mobile app, or you can call us on the phone.
+Whatever method you use, we’ll make the process quick and easy.
 If you send us a copy of your prescription, we can start your order right away.
-If you don’t have a copy of your prescription, we will contact your doctor’s office to verify it for you and get your lenses shipped as quickly as possible.
+If you don’t have a copy of your prescription, we’ll contact your doctor’s office to verify it for you and get your lenses shipped as quickly as possible.
+If your Rx has expired, you can try 1-800 Contacts Online Prescriptions to renew your prescription.

-Even if you have worn contacts for years, an examination for a contact lens wearer takes more of the doctor’s time.
-For someone who wears contacts, there are additional measurements that the doctor needs to take, and the fit of the lenses needs to be evaluated on the eye to ensure that the eye is healthy.
+If it’s your first time being fitted for contact lenses, there are measurements the doctor needs to take and they’ll also take the time to instruct you how to wear your contacts.
+Even if you’ve worn contacts for years, an examination for a contact lens wearer takes more of the doctor’s time.
+For someone who wears contacts, the fit of the lenses needs to be evaluated on the eye to ensure that the eye is healthy.
 This sometimes requires a follow up visit to be sure that the lenses fit well and to make any further necessary adjustments in the prescription.

 Every contact lens brand has different fitting characteristics, materials, and edge designs.
 Some lenses work much better on some eyes than others, and the only way to evaluate how the lens fits is to examine the lens on the eye under a microscope.

 Colored contact lenses can be a really fun and exciting way to change your look.
-Even if you don’t need any vision correction, you will need a prescription from your doctor for colored lenses.
-That may seem a little silly, but contact lenses are a medical device, and anytime you are putting something on your eye, you want to be sure that it is going to be safe and healthy for you.
+Even if you don’t need any vision correction, you’ll need a prescription from a doctor for colored contacts.
+That may seem a little silly, but contact lenses are a medical device.
+Anytime you put something on your eye you want to be sure that it is going to be safe and healthy for you.